Parth5hah/comp2000_2023/worksheet.md

 And answer the following questions about them:

   * These repositories are at two different websites - github and bitbucket - what are these sites?
 What service do they provide?
 Which is better?
+They are version control websites that provide services that allow users to update and save changes to projects.
   * Who made the last commit to repository A?
+Matthew Roberts
   * Who made the first commit to repository A?
+Jon Mountjoy
   * Who made the first and last commits to repository B?
+Dave Pearce
   * Are either/both of these projects active at the moment? 🤔 If not, what do you think happened?
+I don't think either of the projects are currently active as the last commit was made in august of last year.
+Either the projects have concluded or they have been ditched.
-  * 🤔 Which file in each project has had the most activity?
+  * 🤔 Which file in each project has had the most activity? csv files in repo A and

 # Task 2